Surefire ways to become a better coder

 by Jacob E. Dawson

 If you’re reading this then the chances are that either you feel like you’re not living up to your full potential as a coder, or you’re a straight-up beginner with your head spinning.
-I can totally empathize — I’ve been in your shoes — hell, I’ve been coding for nearly 4 years and I still feel like it’s my first day of school.
+I can totally empathize — I’ve been in your shoes — hell, I’ve been coding for years and I still feel like it’s my first day of school.
 No worries.
 I spend a lot of time talking to coders who are much better than myself, and through those conversations I’ve learned a few things about how to improve — quickly & efficiently.
 I want to share some of those tips with you now so hopefully you can level-up with less stress.
 Let’s rock’n’roll.

 Just Code Baby*

 * If you are not coding every day yet still posting “how can I get better at coding” questions, please stop reading this now and go and f*cking code 😉

 Ok, let’s begin with a disclaimer.
 I hate when people say things so obvious you feel like punching them in the face.
 I really do.
 So please — hear me out on this one.
 I read a lot of posts on r/webdev where people want to know what they should do next, or ask how they can become a better coder.
 Think about it this way — how good do you think Michael Jordan would have been at basketball if all he did was sit at home and read books about the sport?What if all he did was shoot lay-ups exclusively with his right hand?
 We never would have heard of him.
 He became great by playing basketball every day — by playing it with a competitive fire and challenging himself in every facet of the game.
 If you want to become a better coder, then you have to:

 - code every day

 - always push yourself a little bit harder than before.

 So now that Captain Obvious has declared his face super-punchable, here are some practical ways for you to code every day in fun ways that challenge you:

 - Find layouts on Dribbble / Behance and try to recreate them in Codepen.